Cerelog-ESP-EEG/ESP-EEG/README.md

 # Firmware

 View firmware folder for firmware and modification instructions

+# ⚠️ CRITICAL SAFETY WARNING
+**NON-ISOLATED DEVICE: BATTERY OPERATION REQUIRED**

+This device **does not** contain galvanic isolation circuitry.
+To ensure user safety and prevent ground loops:
+1.  **ALWAYS** use this device with a laptop running on **BATTERY POWER**.
+2.  **NEVER** connect this device to a computer that is plugged into a wall outlet (Mains Power).
+3.  **NEVER** use this device on a desktop computer.

+Failure to follow these instructions introduces a risk of electric shock in the event of a mains surge and will significantly degrade signal quality due to ground noise.

 # Important Notice
 This product is intended for research, engineering, and educational purposes only.
 It is not a medical device and has not been evaluated by the FDA.
 The product is not UL or FCC certified.